cgrima/docker_i-librarian/README.md

 6. Connect to [http://localhost:8080](http://localhost:8080) and follow the migration instructions (the library folder to migrate is `/app/library`).

 # Update
-Simply stop, remove, and launch your container again.
-With docker-compose:
+Simply stop, pull the new version, and launch your container again.
+With docker compose:
 ```
-docker-compose down
+docker compose down
+docker compose pull
-docker-compose up -d
+docker compose up -d
 ```

 # Troubleshoot